zihaod/MusiLingo/README.md

 ## Data Preparation
 ### 1. LP-MusicCaps-MSD
-The MusiLingo model is pre-trained on LP-MusicCaps-MSD dataset and we only provide the annotation of the dataset in this repo under ```data/music_data/msd`````.
+The MusiLingo model is pre-trained on LP-MusicCaps-MSD dataset and we only provide the annotation of the dataset in this repo under ```data/music_data/msd```.
 The audio is part of the Million Song Dataset (MSD) which you may not be able to download from Internet easily.
 ### 2. MusicCaps
 We provide a copy of annotation of MusicCaps dataset under ```data/music_data/MusicCaps_ann```.
 The audio is part of Google's AudioSet and you can download it from YouTube.
 ### 3. MusicInstruct (MI)
 We develop MI dataset and saved under ```data/music_data/MusicInstruct```.
 The audios are identical with MusicCaps.
 You can also find more information at the [Huggingface page](https://huggingface.co/datasets/m-a-p/Music-Instruct/tree/main).
 ### 4. MusicQA
-You can doanloaw the MusicQA dataset to ```data/music_data/MusicQA``` from Huggingface.
+You can download the MusicQA dataset to ```data/music_data/MusicQA``` from Huggingface.

 ## Model Preparation